How to Maximize the Energy of your Space with Crystals and Feng Shui

 Items send subconscious dialog, so if you have anything broken in your house you either want to fix it or get rid of it right away to not send yourself dysfunction.
 If you find the item that broke to still be beautiful you do not need to part with it.
 Think about any messages that possessions send you subconsciously whether broken or just not a positive in your life anymore.
 Like a wall hanging, you were gifted by an energy sucking ex-friend that reminds you of negative experiences; would be best donated or thrown away.
 It is also a good rule to have wall hangings and items on shelves at eye-level or lower so you are not sending a message that your goals and aspirations are out of reach.
 In the same vein you do not want items to be so low that you are gazing downward, which can send a subconscious message of limiting yourself.

-In general it is best to have all elements in balance or to use 3-5 of the elements in each space.
-The elements provide unique energy themselves and also interact with each other to produce an energizing or reducing effect.
-Before we dive into how the elements interact it is important to understand the fundamentals of each element.
+In general it is best to have all Feng Shui elements in balance or to use 3-5 of the Feng Shui elements in each space.
+The Feng Shui elements provide unique energy themselves and also interact with each other to produce an energizing or reducing effect.
+Before we dive into how the Feng Shui elements interact it is important to understand the fundamentals of each Feng Shui element.

-Wood energy is nourishing, promotes growth mentally and physically, and is great for new beginnings.
-The symbol of Wood energy is green and brown (think colors of living creatures i.e. flowers, plants), can include light and medium blues and rectangular shapes.
+Wood energy in Feng Shui is nourishing, promotes growth mentally and physically, and is great for new beginnings.
+The symbol of Wood energy with Feng Shui is green and brown (think colors of living creatures i.e. flowers, plants), can include light and medium blues and rectangular shapes.
 Vital to our well-being, wood energy, is known to enhance eating spaces, children’s rooms, and project spaces.

 Examples of crystals with wood energy are green aventurine, green calcite, peridot, unakite, prehnite, jade, green opal, malachite, bloodstone, green apatite, etc.

-Fire energy is energizing, warm, enthusiastic, illuminating, passionate and potent.
+Fire energy with Feng Shui is energizing, warm, enthusiastic, illuminating, passionate and potent.
 It is important to use fire in moderation as it can also be destructive.
 Represented by red hues including orange and violet, and triangular shapes.
-Fire energy is good to use in spaces that need high energy and can be utilized in the winter time when there is less sun to augment the sun’s power.
+Fire energy in Feng Shui is good to use in spaces that need high energy and can be utilized in the winter time when there is less sun to augment the sun’s power.

 Red, orange, and violet crystals bring this energy into a space, some examples are red jasper, rhodonite, red garnet, goldstone, carnelian, calcite (pink, red & orange), rose quartz, amethyst.

-Earth energy is grounding, balancing and stable.
+Earth energy with Feng Shui is grounding, balancing and stable.
 The symbol of Earth energy is light brown, terra-cotta colors and square shape.
 Any earth tone crystal can help enhance a restful space that is in need of a calming energy.
-This energy can also be used if you are seeking control and protection.
+This Feng Shui energy can also be used if you are seeking control and protection.

 Examples of crystals are brown colored garnets, brown agates, mahogany obsidian, bumblebee jasper, ocean jasper, polychrome jasper, sunstone, citrine, and tigers eye to name just a few.

-Metal energy is intelligent, healing, and creative.
+Metal energy with Feng Shui is intelligent, healing, and creative.
 Metal brings us concentration, determination, and organization.
-This is a good element for your home office or workspace.
+This is a good Feng Shui element for your home office or workspace.
 Metal is sharp and hard and because of that it is protecting.
 The symbolic colors of metal is white, grey, silver, gold, copper, metallic sheen properties and round shapes.

 Crystals with these properties are able to bring metal energy into a space.
 They include howlite, rutile quartz, chalcopyrite, pyrite, gold sheen obsidian, etc.

-Water energy is cleansing, nourishing and quiet strength.
+Water energy with Feng Shui is cleansing, nourishing and quiet strength.
 Water is symbolized by water itself, the colors blue and black, reflective surfaces, and wavy lines.
-Water energy is good in spaces used for relaxation and reflection.
+Feng Shui water energy is good in spaces used for relaxation and reflection.

-Crystals with water energy can include angel aura quartz, blue lace agate, celestite, blue calcite, sodalite, angelite, lapis lazuli, smoky quartz, black tourmaline, black onyx, hematite, obsidian, etc.
+Crystals with water Feng Shui energy can include angel aura quartz, blue lace agate, celestite, blue calcite, sodalite, angelite, lapis lazuli, smoky quartz, black tourmaline, black onyx, hematite, obsidian, etc.

 What emotion do I currently feel in this space?
 What causes me to feel this way?